End3r6/LeafyDialogue/README.md

 - Triggering Audio
 - Multiple Choice

 To subscribe to a message, call Messenger.AddListener("Your message here", your function here).
-It uses an updated verion of the Unity Messenger class from the old unity wiki.
+It uses an updated version of the Unity Messenger class from the old Unity Wiki.